-Transaction reports must contain specific information which is relevant to the type of financial instrument in question and which the competent authority declares is not already in its possession or is not available to it by any other means.
-The MIFID required reporting fields when completing a transaction report to a competent authority are appropriate from a cash message reporting perspective.
-However MiFID does not adequately consider the complexity of OTC derivatives.
+1. Transaction reports must contain specific information which is relevant to the type of financial instrument in question and which the competent authority declares is not already in its possession or is not available to it by any other means.
+The industry believes the current MiFID required reporting fields when completing a transaction report to a competent authority are appropriate from a cash message reporting perspective.
+However the industry believes the MiFID fields do not adequately consider the complexity of OTC derivatives which results in considerable difficulties in reporting such instruments.